Rsdv13/Audio-Emotion-Analysis/README.md

-# Audio Sentiment Analysis after a single-channel Multiple Source Separation
+# Audio Emotion Analysis both considering the text and the pitch

 The goal of this research work is to use machine learning algorithms to predict the emotion of a person who is contacting customer care for their product queries.
 In this